CGCL-codes/XGCN_library/docs/source/user_guide/overview.rst

 The "User Guide" section is for those who want to quickly get started and run models on existing datasets or new datasets made by their own using XGCN.

-An overview of XGCN's running pipeline is shown in the figure below.
+An overview of the running pipeline is shown in the figure below.
-XGCN receives text files as input, processes them into cached "dataset instances", and run models through CMD (command line) or APIs.

-With XGCN's high-level APIs, users only need to focus on preparing the raw dataset input and setting model configurations.
+XGCN supports process raw text files or DGLGraph and specifiy a "dataset instance" format which is used by the downstream models.
+Once a dataset instance is generated, you can run models with CMD or APIs.

+**(to add figure)**

+.. .. image:: ../asset/xgcn_fig1.jpg
+..   :width: 500
+..   :align: center
+..   :alt: xGCN efficiency study

 ..
 Once the dataset instance is generated,
 .. one can easily run a model through the CMD: